 Also, the battery charger is an important consideration.
-Those that bulk charge tend to offer better bursts of short charges, so probably aren’t the best for fully recharging the battery.
-Instead, look for voltage regulation chargers, as these offer the full and fast charges.
+Those that bulk charge tend to offer better bursts of short charges, so they probably aren’t the best for fully recharging the battery.
+Instead, look for voltage regulation chargers, as these offer full and fast charges.

 Trolling Motor Battery FAQs

 How long will a trolling motor run for on a battery?

 This depends on the ampere-hour (Ah) of the battery, which is the measurement of the amount of ampere consistently delivered by the battery per hour.
 The higher the ampere-hour the longer the battery lasts, with trolling motor batteries having Ah ratings ranging from 25Ah to over 100Ah.

 The amount of ampere drawn from the battery depends on the trolling motor and the conditions on the water.
 For instance, a 100Ah battery will last for four hours when the draw is 25Ah but could last up to ten hours if the ampere draw is only 10Ah.